 This house was produced in collaboration between our architectural team, a home builder and the land developer to meet the goal of providing a new vision for a modern family home within a production home environment.
 The contemporary residential design, inspired by women and their families, was generated from the input of a series of focus groups organized to explore what families want and need to enhance domestic life.
 A major theme emerging from the group sessions emphasized the overwhelming desire to organize the chaos characteristic of contemporary family life.
 The women were looking for multi-use flexible spaces and a modern house that could adapt to respond to changes that naturally occur over time in their families.

-The architecture accommodates broad sight-lines for an expanded cone of vision; while preparing dinner homeowners can entertain guests, and at the same time keep track of children playing in the yard and surfing the internet.
-The real "hearth" of this modern home is the kitchen, designed to help family members connect as they multi-task.
-Interconnectedness to the environment was folded into the design throughout the home in a series of outdoor rooms including: patios and play areas, outdoor dining areas, a cutting garden for cooking and decorating, the front porch, and a green vegetated roof deck.
-This energy-efficient and sustainable house was designed by Sparano + Mooney Architecture to achieve LEED certification and has earned a design award in Utah for cutting-edge concept house design.
+The architecture accommodates broad sight-lines for an expanded cone of vision.
+While preparing a meal, for example, homeowners could entertain guests, and at the same time keep track of children playing in the yard or surfing the internet.
+The hearth of this modern home is the kitchen, designed to help family members connect as they multi-task.
+Interconnectedness to the environment was folded into the design throughout the home in a series of outdoor rooms including: patios and play areas, outdoor dining areas, a cutting garden for cooking and decorating, the front porch, and a vegetated roof deck.
+This energy-efficient and sustainable house was designed by Sparano + Mooney Architecture to achieve LEED certification and has earned a design award for a cutting-edge concept home design.